JamesLawton/poseet-copy-01/content/pages/index.md

     title: Why Choose Poseet?
     features:
       - content: >
-          Poseet provides real-time feedback on your dance move, golf swing, yoga pose - any activity you would like to perfect.
-This helps you adjust your form as you move and enables you to find your weak points.
+          poseet analyzes your form as you perform an activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how and what to correct.
+Use any video as your expert guide to increase your safety and master your technique!
         actions:
           - label: Learn More
             url: 'https://app.poseet.com'